heyolaniran/web3-resolver/README.md

 # web3-resolver
-Fetch Visit web3 site directly from your browser
+Fetch and Visit web3 site directly from your browser